GoogleChrome/web.dev/content/fast/using-bundlesize-with-travis-ci/index.md

 that it won’t allow merging pull-requests unless the bundlesize tests have passed.

-Bundlesize checks on GitHub include a size comparison to the master branch and a warning in case of a big jump in size.
+Bundlesize's GitHub checks include a size comparison to the master branch and a warning in case of a big jump in size.

 <img src="bundlesize-check-diff.jpg" class="screenshot" alt="Bundlesize check on GitHub">